HL7/fhir-shorthand/input/pagecontent/reference.md

 Elements can offer a choice of reference types.
 In the FHIR specification, these choices are presented in the style Reference(Procedure \| Observation).
 To address a specific resource or profile among the choices, append the target Resource or Profile (represented by a name, id, or url) enclosed in square brackets to the path.

 > **Note:** It is not permissible to cross reference boundaries in paths.
 This means that when a path gets to a Reference, that path cannot be extended further.
-For example, if Procedure has a subject element that has data type Reference(Patient), and Patient has a gender, then `subject` is a valid path, but `subject.gender` is not, because it crosses into the Patient resource.
+For example, if Procedure has a subject element that has datatype Reference(Patient), and Patient has a gender, then `subject` is a valid path, but `subject.gender` is not, because it crosses into the Patient resource.

 **Examples:**

-* Path to the Reference(Practitioner) option of [DiagnosticReport.performer](https://www.hl7.org/fhir/R4/diagnosticreport.html), whose acceptable data types are Reference(Practitioner), Reference(PractitionerRole), Reference(Organization) or Reference(CareTeam):
+* Path to the Reference(Practitioner) option of [DiagnosticReport.performer](https://www.hl7.org/fhir/R4/diagnosticreport.html), whose acceptable datatypes are Reference(Practitioner), Reference(PractitionerRole), Reference(Organization) or Reference(CareTeam):

   ```
   performer[Practitioner]